To set up date periods, click Administration->Periods:

-1) Configuring active time periods for timesheet entry (generally in weeks, by setting weeks to active)
+1) Configuring active time periods for timesheet entry (generally in weeks, by setting specific weeks to active)

 2) Configuring fiscal months, quarters, and years, particularly the start and end of these periods